coetzeer/coetzeer/_posts/2018-03-30-freenas-plex-non-productive.markdown

 Or in my case it's time to get distracted by a great many things.

 The first kind of distraction is watching rsync logs.
 It's a wonderful thing to see progress, to see the netdata graph staying nice and solid at 10x the value it was previously, to tail /var/log/messages and see all the files float by.
-Literally hours of my life spent looking at the consilidation happening.
+Literally hours of my life spent looking at the consolidation happening.

 The next kind of distraction is movie collection that's been building in a weird, organic way for the last few years.
 That collection includes:
 * a great many photography tutorials from the likes of Creative Live and Lynda